coker2019/To-do-List/README.md

 Clone this repository to your desired folder:

-- With a git cmd, git bash or visual studio terminal, clone repo with **``git clone https://github.com/coker2019/Coker_Portfolio.git``** to download the repository locally on your machine.
+- With a git cmd, git bash or visual studio terminal, clone repo with **``git@github.com:coker2019/To-do-List.git``** to download the repository locally on your machine.
-- Then you navigate to the folder in your code editor with the command *``cd COKER_PORTFOLIO``*.
+- Then you navigate to the folder in your code editor with the command *``cd COKER_TO-DO-LIST``*.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>